united-security-providers/usp-core-waap-killercoda/usp-core-waap-header-filtering/step2/info.md

 &#127919; In this step you will:

 * Configure your CoreWaapService instance
-* Again access the vulnerable Next.js demo application
+* Again, access the vulnerable Next.js demo application
 * Inspect USP Core WAAP logs

 > &#8987; Wait until the console on the right side shows `*** Scenario ready ***`

 Applying USP Core WAAP provides immediate protection against CVE-2025-29927 without requiring downtime or changes to the application's source code.
 It's a cost-effective solution that reduces the risk of attacks until a permanent patch on the application source code can be implemented.
-In this particular example the use of USP Core WAAP in its default configuration prevents exploitation of CVE-2025-29927!
+In this particular example, the use of USP Core WAAP in its default configuration prevents exploitation of CVE-2025-29927!

 **While the use of a USP Core WAAP serves as a quick and generic solution to mitigate a vulnerability until an application update can be applied this is no replacement to patch application code!**